kind3r/esp32-ble-gateway/README.md

 ### Todo

 - Move websocket messages processing into separate class
+- Maybe move IV used for auth into `AsyncWebSocketClient::_tempObject`
 - Enable BLE and try scanning
 - Limit total number of websocket connections
 - Timeout for non-authenticated connections